wcventure/FuzzingPaper/README.md

 # Recent Papers Related To Fuzzing

 Remark: This website is only used for collecting and grouping the related paper.
-If there are any paper need to be updated, you can contribute PR. s
+If there are any paper need to be updated, you can contribute PR.

 Main Repo.: [https://github.com/wcventure/FuzzingPaper](https://github.com/wcventure/FuzzingPaper)
 Mirrors: [https://gitcode.net/mirrors/wcventure/FuzzingPaper](https://gitcode.net/mirrors/wcventure/FuzzingPaper)